giantorth/ESPHomeLifx/README.md

   - ~20ms between changes with serial debugging on, ~2ms with serial debugging off
 - Responses should mostly be identical to real bulb
 - Appears in a Location/Group for supported applications
-- Bulb can still integrate with DiyHue esphome text sensor controls <https://github.com/diyhue/Lights/tree/master/ESPHome>
+- Bulb can still integrate with DiyHue esphome configuration <https://github.com/diyhue/Lights/tree/master/ESPHome>
+  - Optional DiyHue entertaininment UDP socket support included in this code for multi-mode bulbs

 ## Lots of work still todo